New Estimands for Experiments with Strong Interference: General Case

 \subsection{Estimation}

-In principle, estimation for the general estimand $w(X)^T(Y-\theta)$ proceeds similarly to that of $\tau_1$, by defining the point estimate to equal $w(X)^T Y$.
+In principle, estimation for the general estimand $w^TA$ proceeds similarly to that of $\tau_1$, by defining the point estimate to equal $w^T Y$ and then bounding the distribution of the estimation error.

 This point estimate will usually take intuitive form.
-For example, if the estimand $w(X)^T(Y-\theta)$ is a regression on the attributable effects, then $w(X)^TY$ is simply the regression applied to the observed outcomes.
-Likewise, if the estimand is weighted or matching-based comparison, then $w(X)^TY$ is simply that comparison applied to the observed outcomes.
-This point estimate need not be unbiased, in the sense that the estimation error $w(X)^T\theta$ may not be zero-mean; however, the expectation of the error can be bounded by
+For example, if the estimand $w^TA$ is a regression on the attributable effects, then $w^TY$ is simply the regression applied to the observed outcomes.
+Likewise, if $w^TA$ is a weighted or matching-based comparison, then $w^TY$ is simply that comparison applied to the observed outcomes.

-which can be easily evaluated when $\mathbb{E}w(X)$ is known, as is the case for a randomized experiment.
+This point estimate need not be unbiased, in the sense that the estimation error may not be zero-mean; however, the expectation of the error (i.e., bias) can be bounded by